New to Arizona: What You Need to Know About Your Motor Vehicle Services

 It should come as no surprise now that things have changed since the pandemic of Covid-19 swept the nation.
 Every business that could offer their employees to stay home and limit in-person transactions has done just that.
 The Arizona MVD is no different.
 They are currently only taking appointments for essential services.

-For in-person motor vehicle services, you can head to an authorized third party dealer in the valley to get all your services completed.
-Authorized third party motor vehicle centers work just like the Arizona MVD.
+For in-person motor vehicle services, you can head to an authorized third-party MVD dealer in the valley to get all your services completed.
+Authorized third-party motor vehicle centers work just like the Arizona MVD.
 The biggest difference is that they do not require an appointment and you might find the wait times to be a lot shorter.
 Additionally, they have extended evening and weekend hours.
 It makes it very convenient if you have trouble getting away from work.

-The best option is to head to one of the many 1 Stop Title Loan locations in the valley.
+The best option is to head to one of the many 1 Stop Motor Vehicle Services locations in the valley.
 These locations include:

-1 Stop Title Loans is an authorized third-party MVS center.
+1 Stop Motor Vehicle Services is an authorized third-party MVS center.
 You can walk-in without an appointment to get services like vehicle title, vehicle registration, new driver license and so much more.

-In addition, 1 Stop Title Loans can help you make it to payday.
+In addition, 1 Stop Motor Vehicle Services can help you make it to payday.
 You can opt for a title loan or registration loan to help with a financial emergency or just being short on cash.
 The approval process is quick and easy.
 The best part is that you do not have to have great credit to qualify.
 For many people, this is a game-changer.

 Lastly, you should also know about getting a Travel ID.
 In 2005, congress passed the Real ID Act.
 The act requires state driver’s licenses and identification cards to be compliant for “official purposes” by the federal government in situations such as boarding a commercial airliner or entering a federal building.